 Ripe fruits had been falling ever since there were trees; humans have been watching apples, pears, hails and snowflakes fall.
 However, it took several thousand years after the development of human brain before a man named Isaac Newton paused to ask why an apple had to fall to the ground when it got detached from the stem.
 No, it did not fall on his head as some wags would like to have us believe.

-When something so commonplace as the fall of an apple, it set off a thought process in the contemplative mind like that of Isaac Newton.
+When something so commonplace as the fall of an apple was witnessed, it set off a thought process in the contemplative mind like that of Isaac Newton.
 Newton did not have many of the modern instruments.
 However, time was ripe; he came across the literature on the construction and uses of a reflector telescope invented by a monk (always a monk or a priest to the forefront of science!) named Niccolo Zucchi.who invented such a device in 1616.
 Newton constructed a reflector-type telescope himself, watched the wonders of the celestial bodies and developed his laws of motion and on gravitation.
 The ideas were developed empirically, but Newton’s expertise in mathematics no doubt came to help and the telescope must have come handy for confirmation of his theory on how the celestial bodies stayed in what he believed to be in a steady-state orbital equilibrium.
 The original telescope often known as Newton’s reflector is on display in the Royal Society of London.
-Newton also developed Calculus, somewhat simultaneously but independently from polymath philosopher Gottfried W. Leibniz (1646-1716).
+Newton also developed Calculus as a tool for deriving his mathematical equations.
+Somewhat simultaneously but independently, polymath philosopher Gottfried W. Leibniz (1646-1716) invented a similar mathematical tool which led to life-long controversy and public spats.
+As computer scientist Subraamanya Sastry wrote, ” …the dispute, though it casts these men of genius in very poor light with respect to the way they quarrelled, however was a necessary result of their personalities and the prevailing sociological conditions.
+However, this should not cast shadows on the brilliance of the mathematics that these men developed .”

 Albert Einstein (1879-1955)